S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 The model is universally applicable, regardless of your organization's structure and how you choose to categorize and manage work and decision-making.

 Once you understand the concepts and relationships this model is built on, you can start using it right away — both for your own thought process and in your conversations with others — to improve your capacity for sense-making, meaning-making, and decision-making, and increase your chances of recognizing what's working and what may be valuable to change or improve.

 The model also works seamlessly with any tools you are currently using for visualizing decisions and work, from pen and paper and wall boards to Miro, Jira, or Google Suite.

 # Purpose

 **Everything you do serves a purpose**, even if you might not always consciously choose that purpose or be aware of it.
 Deliberately considering the purpose before taking action helps ensure that your actions contribute to achieving that purpose.
 What seems purposeful in isolation might not make sense when you step back and look at the bigger picture.
-To make the best use of resources, energy, and time, it's important that the purpose of your actions aligns with your broader goals.
+To make the best use of resources, energy, and time, the purpose of your actions must align with your broader goals.
 This applies to organizations as well.

 {{define:purpose}}

 Considering purpose helps people make sense of what's important to focus on and fosters a shared understanding of what may or may not be beneficial to do.

 Reflecting on purpose supports: